lyarenei/jellyfin-plugin-listenbrainz/README.md

 Once the build is completed, the compiled DLLs should be available at:
 `src/Jellyfin.Plugin.Listenbrainz/bin/<Debug|Release>/netX.0/`

-Unless you exactly know what you are doing, copy **ALL** DLL files in the directory into your Jellyfin `${CONFIG_DIR}/plugins/Jellyfin.Plugin.ListenBrainz` directory.
+Unless you exactly know what you are doing, copy **all** DLL files in the directory to the plugin directory in your Jellyfin installation (`${CONFIG_DIR}/plugins/Jellyfin.Plugin.ListenBrainz`).
 Create the `Jellyfin.Plugin.ListenBrainz` directory if it does not exist, and make sure Jellyfin has correct permissions to access it.
-After restarting Jellyfin, the plugin should be recognized and activated by the sever.
+After restarting Jellyfin, the plugin should be recognized and activated.

 ## Making a plugin release